krajniy/javaRPG/README.md

 A simple RPG generated with a template including simple application launchers and an `ApplicationAdapter` extension.
 This project also uses [Gradle](http://gradle.org/) to manage dependencies.

-Check this this video to get the first impression: https://youtu.be/1jOjFD6ADdQ
+Check this video to get the first impression: https://youtu.be/1jOjFD6ADdQ